MicrosoftDocs/learn/learn-pr/startups/pitch-company/includes/2-pitching-principles.md

 If you lose your audience early in your pitch, it's likely that they'll switch off and you'll struggle to keep their attention for the remainder of your presentation.

 > [!TIP]
-> Road-test your pitch on people who aren't involved in your startup and don't work in your sector.
+> Road test your pitch on people who aren't involved in your startup and don't work in your sector.
 Doing this can help you to identify concepts that need to be explained up-front, and makes sure you don't use jargon, technical details, or names of other companies that are familiar to you, but not to others.

 A good rule of thumb is to only refer to anything that you're confident that at least 90 percent of your audience will know about.